Ex-Mexico security chief long haunted by corruption claims

 García Luna was public safety secretary in President Felipe Calderon's Cabinet from 2006 to 2012, playing a key role in setting the government's security strategy during some of the worst and most embarrassing moments of bloody drug war that resulted in the deaths of over 100,000 people and tens of thousands more missing.

-Calderon tweeted Tuesday night that he knew about the accusations against his former security chief, and said his security policy was not made by any one official and was marked by a high level of cooperation with the U.S.
+Calderon tweeted Tuesday night that he knew nothing about the accusations against his former security chief.
+He said his security policy was not made by any one official and was marked by a high level of cooperation with the U.S. He said if the allegations were proven true, it would represent a serious violation of the trust placed in Garcia Luna.

+On Wednesday morning, President Andrés Manuel López Obrador, who has made eradicating corruption a pillar of his administration, said his government would assist the U.S. with its case in any way possible.

 As security chief, García Luna was widely feared and in charge of Mexico’s federal police and the rest of the civilian security apparatus, giving him unrivaled access to intelligence about law enforcement operations and investigations that U.S. prosecutors say he shared with the Sinaloa cartel.
 Calderon’s administration was criticized at the time by many who argued it was not as aggressive against the Sinaloa cartel as it was against the gang's rivals.